eclipse-che/che-operator/olm/README.md

 ```

 ### 7.2 Testing custom CatalogSource and bundle images on the Kubernetes
-To test you custom CatalogSource and bundle images on the Kubernetes you need to use public image registry.
+To test your custom CatalogSource and bundle images on the Kubernetes you need to use public image registry.

 For "docker.io" you don't need any extra steps with pre-creation image repositories.
 But for "quay.io" you should pre-create bundle and and catalog image repositories manually and made them public visible.
 If you want to save repositories "private", then it is not necessary pre-create them, but you need provide image pull secret to the cluster to prevent image pull 'unauthorized' error.